raspberrypilearning/how-are-you/en/step_3.md

 --- task ---
 + Now select the sprite 'Respondent'.

-+ To see the Respondent, you also need to switch the show 'eye' on.
++ To see the Respondent, you also need to switch their show 'eye' on.
 !['Respondent' sprite](images/show-Respondent.png)

 + In the code area, change the language option.
 Choose the language you are most familiar with - the program will translate the respondent's message so you can hear and read it.